-Use the Annual Credit Report Request Form (upper right) to request a copy of the Annual Credit Report Request Form.
-My system will immediatly email the form to whatever email address you prefer.
+Use the Annual Credit Report Request Form to request a copy of the Annual Credit Report Request Form.
+My system will immediately email the form to whatever email address you prefer.
 Simply fill out the form and mail it to:

 Annual Credit Report Request Service

 Atlanta, GA 30348-5281

 The mailing address is also printed on the form.

 Important: Free credit reports were phased in during a nine-month period, rolling from the West Coast to the East beginning December 1, 2004, and by September 1, 2005, free credit reports are accessible to all Americans, regardless of where they live.

 CAUTION: Do not contact the three nationwide consumer reporting companies individually.
 They are only providing free annual credit reports through the central website: www.annualcreditreport.com (for security reasons, you must copy and paste, or manually type this address into your web browser)

 Bill of Rights (FACTA)